Kerbalism/Kerbalism/README.md

     PlanetaryBaseSystem:
       . the coverters will work in background and are considered by the planner

+    OrbitalScience:
+      . experiments data size has been tweaked for background data transmission

+    OPM/RSS/NewHorizons:
+      - custom radiation definitions for these planet packs are provided

+#CONTRIBUTIONS

+  Over the time, many have contributed: may it be an asset, a patch, testing or even just brainstorming.
+Thank you all.

+  And special thanks to our Art Department:

+    @mehka: contributed that awesome piece of work that is the Gravity Ring
+    @Nazari1382: ramped the art to 11 with the Geiger Counter, and gave us all a valid alternative to starving
+    @tygoo7: single-handedly provided all the supply containers

 #FAQs

-  - ***I think I've founded a bug or any other undesired behaviour***
+  - ***I found a bug***

-    Try running the game in the same conditions, but without this mod.
-If the problem is still present then there is high probability this mod wasn't responsible.
-If that isn't the case, however, please try to reproduce the bug consistently.
-Then, by all means, post a description of the problem in the thread or raise an issue on github.
-Copy of the savegame, log file and list of mods installed are appreciated.

-  - ***I think this mod is too hard/easy, I wish this mod would do something different***

-    You can suggest rebalance tweaks and any other modification by posting in the thread.

-  - ***Is this mod compatible with planet packs and scale changing mods?***

-    Yes!
-This mod make no assumptions about the solar system.

-  - ***How can I support Kerbalism in my parts?***

-    You can create Scrubbers, Greenhouses, Entertainment and Antenna parts by simply using the respective modules.
-    An example of the module values can be found in the ModuleManager patches included in the download.
+    First demonstrate that the bug doesn't exist without Kerbalism installed.
+Then reproduce the bug consistently.
+    Finally, by all means, inform me about it by raising an issue on github or post on the thread on KSP forums.
+    Include all necessary information in the report.

-  - ***How can I support Kerbalism in my mod?***
+  - ***I am a part author.
+How can I add support for Kerbalism?***

+    You simply add the appropriate modules to your parts.
+Check the wiki for the module specifications.

+  - ***I am a mod author.
+How can I interact with Kerbalism?***

-    Have a look at Hooks.cs source code.
-Right now there is only support to disable resource consumption for specific Kerbals.
-Other hooks can be added on request, just leave a comment on the thread or raise an issue on github.
+    Have a look at System/API.cs source code on the github.
+Raise an issue to request more functions there.

 #REQUIREMENTS

   - ModuleManager
-  - CommunityResourcePack

 #LICENSE